I’ve tried calling a few times but nobody answers. Are you guys out of business?

 Do you map my type of ECU?

-Consider anything that might cause problems with the mapping process, such as not getting full throttle, not having enough fuel (it’s wise to bring more than you need, just in case), adequate fuel supply from the pump, bad tyres, bent/loose wheels, no engine/gearbox/diff oil, prop shaft joints or other faulty drive train components, inadequate cooling, wheel geometry… you get the idea.
+Consider anything that could potentially cause problems with the mapping process, such as whether you are getting full throttle, not having enough fuel (it’s wise to bring more than you need, just in case), adequate fuel supply from the pump, bad tyres, bent/loose wheels, no engine/gearbox/diff oil, prop shaft joints or other faulty drive train components, inadequate cooling, wheel geometry… you get the idea.
 ‘Full wet’ racing tyres and knobbly off-road tyres are not suitable to run on the rolling road.

 Your car needs to be in a fit state to be run at full throttle and high speed in order to map it correctly.